Garvit1000/Garvit1000/README.md

 # 💫 About Me:
-i am garvit i like building apps and websits maybe
+i am garvit i like building apps and websits

 ## 🌐 Socials: